 Over the last few years since I started paying attention to SEO I have noticed many “developer guides to SEO”.
 Largely, these guides are written by developers and not SEO experts.
 At this point, I am neither of those, but since I spent the last few years working for an SEO tools company, I managed to garner quite a bit of knowledge on the topic.
 Of course, the things I love about SEO, are the things I love about search – big data, fast performance, and interesting algorithms.

-Below I have compiled the minimum of amount of SEO knowledge a developer should have to properly optimize a website for search engine discovery.
+Below I have compiled the minimum of amount of SEO knowledge a developer should have to properly optimize a website for search engine discovery (ask for help website developers in Vegas).
 I largely wrote this for my team and couple of other people who have asked, but hopefully you will find it useful.

 Oh and special thanks on this post goes to Bryce Howard – I am very lucky to have someone so brilliant to help me edit.